FaceFTW/dotman/README.md

   - Single verbosity level prints TRACE + DEBUG logs
   - TRACE logs are removed overall.
   - Using [`env-logger`](https://github.com/rust-cli/env_logger) as a personal preference
 > The above changes are more of a personal preference.
-I'd like to see what DotMan is doing when I do deploy/rollback. `--quiet` is still available as an option for those who want it.
+I'd like to see what `link-cfg` is doing when I do deploy/rollback. `--quiet` is still available as an option for those who want it.
 >
 > The general methodology I plan to put when it comes to reorganizing INFO and lower messages are as follows:
-> - INFO - information about the general actions DotMan is taking
+> - INFO - information about the general actions `link-cfg` is taking
 > - DEBUG - extra information like detected state that is more useful in certain situations
 > - TRACE - something to insert when working in the code and modifying something